 Decisions about the eligibility of applications as determined by these three organizations are final.

 These three organizations assume no responsibility for applications not received due to user error.
-Applicant organizations will receive an email confirming receipt of their application and may verify receipt of their application by logging into Submittable.
+Applicant organizations received an email confirming receipt of their application and may verify receipt of their application by logging into Submittable.

-Applications will be considered by three panels, each organized by one of the administering organizations.
-The panelists working with CLMP are Harold Augenbraum, Nate Marshall, and Elda Rotor.
+Applications were considered by three panels, each organized by one of the administering organizations.
+The panelists working with CLMP were Harold Augenbraum, Nate Marshall, and Elda Rotor.
 Panel ratings will form the basis for funding recommendations.

-Award decisions will be approved and finalized by members of the Board of Directors of the three organizations.
+Award decisions were approved and finalized by members of the Board of Directors of the three organizations.

 All correspondence concerning technical questions in regards to Submittable accounts and the application should be directed to [email protected].